k1yrix/k1yrix.github.io/pages/mds/aboutMe.md

 ---

 ## Footnotes
-*The shutdown has relapsed twice: Both of which were due to the result of development shutdown.
+*The shutdown has relapsed twice: Both of which were due to the result of development shutdown.<br>
-**The reason behind the archival was due to the indefinite shutdown of Nova altogther.
+**The reason behind the archival was due to the indefinite shutdown of Nova altogther.<br>
-***Unknown current status as of 12/06/24 due to low activity
+***Unknown current status as of 12/06/24 due to low activity<br>